|Spanish American War commemorative frosted glass window depicting the USS MAINE|

 Another etched glass window depicting the USS MAINE was recently sold at auction.
 The description from the auction stated: C.1898 EXCEEDINGLY RARE ETCHED GLASS WINDOW USS MAINE

 the glass is very detailed with etching of the USS MAINE that allows for a frosted and clear effect with period detailing.
 The window was purchased from the Rogers Bank Building in Nebraska which was built in 1894 and closed in the early 1930s after the depression years forced the doors to close.

-Follow the link here to information about the architectural window with etched glass of the "USS MAINE" at Skipjack Nautical Wares & Marine Gallery.
+Follow the link here to the architectural window with etched glass of the "USS MAINE" at Skipjack Nautical Wares & Marine Gallery.